-Many patients today may face higher out-of-pocket costs, including increased deductibles and self-pay portions, that can make moving forward with health care challenging.
+Many patients today may face higher out-of-pocket costs, including increased deductibles and self-pay portions, that can make moving forward with health care challenges.
 In managing the cost of care, patients appreciate and have even come to expect some level of assistance from their health care practices.
 In turn, some practices try to help by billing patients in-house.
-However, when a practice takes on the responsibility of extending credit to patients, it also incurs costs and risks, including potential late payments, bad debt and uncollected accounts.
+However, when a practice takes on the responsibility of extending credit to patients, it also incurs costs and risks, including potential late payments, bad debt, and uncollected accounts.

 Benefits for practices

-The benefits of making a third-party patient payment plans program available include a potential increase in treatment acceptance, patient satisfaction, retention payment within 2 business days.
+The benefits of making a third-party patient payment plan program available include a potential increase in treatment acceptance, patient satisfaction, retention payment within 2 business days.
 With third-party patient payment plans programs, more patients can get their care with monthly payments that fit their and lifestyle.
 Health care practices also benefit by reducing their accounts receivable and increasing cash flow.

 Benefits for patients

 Health care practices looking for effective ways to help patients move forward with care should not overlook the value of having payment plans options available through third-party patient payment plans programs.
-Providing a variety of attractive payment options not only helps more patients get the health care they need, but also provides other important and valuable benefits to both the practice and patients.
+Providing a variety of attractive payment options not only helps more patients get the health care they need but also provides other important and valuable benefits to both the practice and patients.